dqian3/autobahn-artifact/README.md

 It contains a prototype implemententation of Autobahn, as well as the reference implementations used to evaluate baseline systems: VanillaHS, BatchedHS, and Bullshark.
 Each prototype is located on its *own* branch, named accordingly.
 Please checkout the corresponding branch when validating claims for a given system.

 Autobahn and all baseline systems are implemented in Rust, using the asynchronous Tokio runtime environment.
 TCP is used for networking, and ed25519-dalek signatures are used for authentication.
 Replicas persist all messages receives to disk, using RocksDB.
 Client processes connect to *local* Replica machines and submit dummy payload requests (transactions) only to this replica.
 Replicas distribute payloads to one another -- the specifics depend on the particular system.

-TODO: Say in which modules you can find which code roughly.
+Orienting oneself in the code:
+Autobahn/Bullshark: The two main modules are "worker" and "primary".
+The worker layer is responsible for receiving client requests.
+It forwards data and digests to the primary layer which contains the main consensus logic.
+VanillaHS/BatchedHS: The core module is "consensus"

 TODO: Describe also what it doesnt do.
 - e.g. do we have exponential timeouts?